 Parnu is the most famous unofficial and tolerated women’s and men’s beach.
-It is sandwiched between official beach and Parnu River.
+It is sandwiched between the official beach and Parnu River.
 Initially, it was just a long naturist section set apart from women.
-However, overtime both naturist men and women have been allowed into the Parnu beach.
+However, over time both naturist men and women have been allowed into the Parnu beach.
 The beach also comes with beautiful accommodation as well as spas.

 Best way to enjoy nudity

 The best way to enjoy naturism in Estonia is to look for spas along the beach that allow their clients to have this experience.
 Alternatively, you can look for individuals with private lakes that allow nude and sunbathing.
 Some of them offer accommodation, while for others you may need to arrange for any of the beautiful hotels along the beach.
 Since the private lakes or beaches do not advertise their services, consider engaging services of a local guide with more information.
 There is a still a lot of activism going to promote naturism in Estonia by allowing naturism in public beaches and spas.